-A benefit of the 500 Series’ modular nature is that users can slowly build up their signal chain over time.
-The downside, of course, is that modular 500 Series setups tend to never be “complete”, so additional gear will cost more money.
+A benefit of the 500 Series' modular nature is that users can slowly build up their signal chain over time.
+The downside, of course, is that modular 500 Series setups tend never to be “complete”, so additional gear will cost more money.

 Note that some retailers offer payment plans, which could be an option.

-Consider the cost to benefit ratio of the purchase of the 500 Series unit(s).
+Consider the cost-to-benefit ratio of the purchase of the 500 Series unit(s).
 For example, if the 500 Series signal chain is needed for business, perhaps stretching the budget is more appropriate.
-On the other hand, if you don’t plan on making money with the 500 Series gear, perhaps a more conservative budget is appropriate.
+On the other hand, if you don't plan on making money with the 500 Series gear, perhaps a more conservative budget is appropriate.

 Also, consider any additional accessories or upkeep that may be required for your 500 Series system.

 Only you can determine your budget.
 All I'm here to say is that you should consider it.

 The 500 Series modular format was developed by API (Automated Processes Incorporated).
 The format was initially brought to market in the 1970s and has since become one of the most popular modular formats for audio processors.